Cornell Botanic Gardens: Nevin Welcome Center Gardens Preview

 Rock Garden

-Layers of native stone provide niches for alpine plants, bulbs, and miniature shrubs.
-Most are perennials.
 This garden displays plants adapted to conditions found in alpine and coastal environments, such as dry, marginal soils and sunny and windy habitats.
-Such adaptations include succulent and/or hairy leaves, and vegetative reproduction.
+Adaptations include low, compact growth, succulent and hairy leaves, and deep or spreading roots.

 Bioswale Garden